 Picking up the goods

-The DLA Disposition Services has its headquarters in the Hart-Dole-Inouye Federal Center in Battle Creek, Mich.
+The DLA Disposition Services has its headquarters in the Hart-Dole-Inouye Federal Center in Battle Creek, Michigan.
 DLA Disposition Services property is kept at one of two types of locations.

-First, property can be located at a DLA Disposition Services site that is usually in close proximity to a military base.
+First, property can be located at a DLA Disposition Services site that is usually near a military base.
 Second, property can be located at the originating military base.
 Property that is located at a DLA Disposition Services site is available for inspection during the dates and times given in the IFB catalog.
 You can locate the nearest Disposition site here.

 Property that is located at the military bases is not normally available for inspection but will have an extensive detailed property description in the IFB catalog.